 Hudson has pleaded not guilty to single counts of illegal possession of a firearm and possession of a firearm with a prior conviction for a serious drug offense.

 Hudson shot Carnute, 23, in self-defense the night of Dec.
 4 on Wellington Avenue in Pittsfield, according to the Berkshire District Attorney’s Office.

 The D.A.’s office determined that Hudson was sitting in a car in the driveway of 48 Wellington Ave., when Carnute pulled a gun on him.
 Hudson quickly pulled out onto the street and fired twice while driving backward down Wellington Avenue.
 One of the bullets struck Carnute in the head, eventually killing him.

 Carnute’s gun was never recovered.
 Police believe one of Carnute’s associates picked it up before leaving the scene.

-Hudson fled to South Carolina, where he was arrested by local authorities and
+Hudson fled to South Carolina, where he was arrested by local authorities and returned to Massachusetts.

 A conviction on the charge of possession of a firearm with a prior conviction carries a minimum three-year state prison sentence and a maximum penalty of 15 years.

 Hudson was convicted in 2006 of possession of cocaine with the intent to distribute and a drug violation near a school after he was caught with 50 grams of cocaine following a traffic stop.
 For that, he was sentenced to three years in jail.